And enter to win a brand to win a FREE brand diagnosis worth $20,000.

 How do you scale your brand into a new category SKUs without starting over from scratch?
 You cannot depend on the shopper to assume that because one product resonated, you remain the right choice for another category.

-Line extension into other product categories can have a positive or negative impact on your relationship with the retailer.
+Line extension into other product categories can positively or negatively impact your relationship with the retailer.
 The amount of shelf space your brand owns in a grocery store or other CPG aisles will depend on the initial success of your new product.
 Leveraging existing and memorable brand assets onto new products in different categories will greatly improve success with retailers and consumers alike.
-Testing for the recall of your brand must be a part of your package design strategy to ensure success.
+Testing for brand recall must be part of your package design strategy to ensure success.

 It is important at any distance, but the further your new product sits from your existing products, the more important brand recall is.
 Where peanut butter may sit next to jelly, your soup product may not sit near the crackers that taste great in the soup.